 Business-type activities.
-Business-type activities increased the Town of Maxton's net position by \$121,949.
-The key element of this increase was revenues increased and expenses decreased compared to the prior year.
+Business-type activities increased the Town of Maxton's net position by \$99,519.
+The key element of this increase was monitoring of expenses and an increase in capital contributions for the year.

 Financial Analysis of the Town's Funds